softwareunderground/swung-org/proposals/02_birs-financial-support.md

 <!-- need to.
 Include relevant links or data tables using Markdown. -->

-In this proposal we would like to ask Software Underground for financial support to cover some portion of the participant's travel and food costs during the aforementioned Workshop.
+In this proposal we would like to ask Software Underground for financial support to:
+- totally or partially cover participant's travel and meal expenses, and
+- purchase _swag_ for the Workshop.

-Travel costs will include any expense that participants might have to afford in order to travel from their current residency to BIRS facilities through an direct route.
-They include flight tickets, ferry tickets and ground transportation expenses (transit, gas usage).
-It doesn't include expenses related to vehicle renting.
+Participant's travel costs include any expense that participants might have to afford in order to travel from their current residency to BIRS facilities through an direct route: flight tickets, ferry tickets and ground transportation expenses (transit, gas usage).
-Food costs will include all food expenses that the participant will have to afford during the days of the workshop, and during the travel days.
+Meal expenses will include all meals that the participant will have to afford during the days of the workshop and travel days.

+In addition, some portion of these funds will be assigned to purchasing to _swag_ expenses, such as stickers, T-shirts and/or customized notebooks.
+These will include logos and content related to Software Underground, Fatiando a Terra, SimPEG, BIRS, the Workshop, and other related communities and projects within geosciences.

-Participants will be considered as *candidates* for getting financial support if they meet the following criteria:
+As organizers, we identify a few participants that qualify as *beneficiaries* for receiving this financial support.
+This selection was based considering the following criteria:
-1. they confirm their **in-person** attendance to the workshop;
+1. they confirmed their **in-person** attendance to the workshop;
-2. lack of third-party funding sources to **partially** or **totally** cover these expenses; and
+2. they lack of third-party funding sources to **partially** or **totally** cover these expenses; and
-3. they **express the need** for financial support from event organizers.
+3. they **expressed the need** for financial support from event organizers.

-Candidates that identify themselves as members of underrepresented groups in geosciences and/or STEM will be prioritized for receiving financial aid.

-Candidates that get selected to receive financial aid will be considered *beneficiaries*.

-In addition, event organizers will designate a portion of the financial support to _swag_ expenses, such as stickers, T-shirts and/or customized notebooks.
-These will include logos and content related to Software Underground, Fatiando a Terra, SimPEG and other related communities and projects within geosciences.
+The list of beneficiaries contains three participants that would require some level of financial support.
+Through this proposal we would like to ask Software Underground the funds to cover the meal expenses for the three beneficiaries, the travel costs for two of them, and some additional funds to cover swag expenses.

 ## Cost